infiniflow/ragflow/api/python_api_reference.md

 #### permission

-Specifies who can operate on the dataset to create.
+Specifies who can access the dataset to create.
 You can set it only to `"me"` for now.

 #### chunk_method, `str`

-The default parsing method of the dataset to create.
+The chunking method of the dataset to create.
 Available options:

-- `"naive"`: General
+- `"naive"`: General (default)
 - `"manual`: Manual
 - `"qa"`: Q&A
 - `"table"`: Table